DylanCoss/DylanCoss/README.md

 - 👯 I'm looking to collaborate on **Open source projects related to machine learning, data analysis or backend systems.**

-- 🤝 I'm looking for help with **Improving my system design and backend architecture skills.**
+- 🤝 I'm looking to improve **my system design and backend architecture skills.**

-- 💬 Ask me about **Backend development, data analysis, databases, and software engineering fundamentals.**

 - 📫 How to reach me **dcos@alumnos.exa.unicen.edu.ar**